linux-system-roles/firewall/README.md

 That means that if there is no zone assigned to a connection, interface or source, only the default zone is used.
 The zone should exist before setting it as the default zone.
+This affects both permanent and runtime.

 ```yaml
 firewall: